klauer/epics-sumo-mirror/doc/reference-sumo.rst

 Information on all known :term:`modules` and module :term:`versions` is kept in the :term:`dependency database`.
-This file also contains a :term:`source` specification for each module that may be a directory, tar file or a repository specification.
+This file also contains a :term:`source` specification for each module that may be a directory, tar file or url or a repository specification.

 A complete and consistent set of modules that is compiled is called a :term:`build`.
 All :term:`builds` are kept in a single directory, the